tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 You can try it out here: http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/js-module-demos/ES-6-module-tester/test.html

-Test it: You should see "ES6 modules are functioning!" in the browser window.
+Test it: You should see - "ES6 modules are functioning!" - in the browser window (if you don't, check the console)

-### II-C. Looking in the inspector
+### II-C. Checking the web inspector